Skip to main content

 UCEC Uterine Corpus Endometrial Carcinoma

-Note that you can also download segmentation data of following 4 cancer types, although they are not officially verified or released.
+Note that you can also download segmentation data of following 4 cancer types, although they are not officially verified.

 COAD Colon adenocarcinoma